LSaldyt/Qurry/README.md

 For more information on the progress of the project, see a [summary](brainstorm.md) (from early October), or an in-progress [paper](paper/paper.pdf).

+If you use curry or are influenced by it, all I ask is that you cite the software.
+A bibtex citation is available at the end of this file.
+Once a paper is published, please cite that (I will update it here).

 ## Installation

 Right now, curry can be cloned locally and run from this directory: